-This training course will enable young Christian leaders from Asian churches to contribute towards the building up of just, harmonious and peaceable communities by equipping them for ministries of justice and peace from an inter-religious perspective.
-It is part of the project on Ecumenical Continuing Formation of the WCC, prepared, implemented and led by the WCC programme of Inter-religious Dialogue and Cooperation.
+YATRA (Youth in Asia Training for Religious Amity) is an inter-religious training programme of the WCC.
+The intensive training course, held annually since 2014, seeks to enable young Christian leaders from Asian churches to contribute towards the building up of just, harmonious and peaceable communities by equipping them for ministries of justice and peace from an inter-religious perspective.